daviddavkanmercier/evtools/README.md

 from evtools.dsvector import DSVector, Kind

 # Human-friendly: name focal elements as strings
+# Missing mass is automatically assigned to Ω
 m = DSVector.from_focal(["a", "b", "c"], {"a": 0.3, "b,c": 0.5})

 # From a dense numpy array (binary index ordering, Smets 2002)